Skate (series): Skate 3

 The third installment of Skate was released in 2010 as a major departure from prior installments with its new setting in the city of Port Carverton and an unprecedented increase of freedom.
 The player must once again skate to stardom after a dangerous stunt in the city goes wrong, costing them a lucrative endorsement deal.

-Skate (TBA)
+Skate.
+(2025)

 Over a decade after the release of Skate 3, Electronic Arts announced that a fourth installment of Skate was in development.
-EA established Full Circle, a new studio in Vancouver, British Columbia, to lead its development.
+EA established Full Circle, a new studio in Burnaby, British Columbia, to lead its development.
 The studio is led by Daniel McCulloch, and includes Deran Chung and Cuz Parry, who had created the original Skate games.
 In late August 2021, Electronic Arts confirmed that the game will at least be available on Microsoft Windows and macOS for the first time ever in the series' history, and will also target unspecified PlayStation and Xbox consoles, as well as mobile platforms.
 In July 2022, the game was announced as Skate, stylized as skate. as the original game.
-The new Skate will be a free-to-play title, and will be set in a new city known as San Vansterdam.
+The new Skate is a free-to-play title, and is set in a new city known as San Vansterdam.
+The game was released in Early Access on September 16, 2025.

+Skaters

+The below table includes all playable professional skateboarders from the main series of games.
+It does not include playable fictional characters, playable characters based on real people who are not professional skateboarders, such as Big Black, or former professional skateboarder Jason Lee who portrays Coach Frank, a playable character appearing only in Skate 3.